 Why visit Normandy?

-Getting to Normandy is easy from the UK.
+Catching the ferry to Normandy is easy from the UK.
 Cross from

 Dover to Dunkirk or Calais